 - Information that we obtain from third party sources

 From time to time, we may receive personal information about you from third party sources (including travel agents that have made a booking on your behalf), but only where we have checked that these third parties either have your consent or are otherwise legally permitted or required to disclose your personal information to us.

 The types of information we collect from third parties include your name, address, email, credit card rewards number and stay history.
 We use the information we receive from these third parties to honour your reservation.

-Who does Interstate share my personal information with?
+Who does Aimbridge share my personal information with?

 We may disclose your personal information to the following categories of recipients:

 - to our group companies, third party services providers and partners who provide data processing services to us, or who otherwise process personal information for purposes that are described in this Privacy Notice or notified to you when we collect your personal information;

 - to any competent law enforcement body, regulatory, government agency, court or other third party where we believe disclosure is necessary (i) as a matter of applicable law or regulation, (ii) to exercise, establish or defend our legal rights, or (iii) to protect your vital interests or those of any other person;

 - to a potential buyer (and its agents and advisers) in connection with any proposed purchase, merger or acquisition of any part of our business, provided that we inform the buyer it must use your personal information only for the purposes disclosed in this Privacy Notice;